akherlan/unmplymnt/README.md

 ## Installation

-You can install the development version of {readabs} from GitHub with:
+You can install the development version of {unmplymnt} from GitHub with:

 ```r
 install.package("remotes")